 Salary Expectations for Sales Managers

-Annual salary levels for sales managers vary greatly depending on their industry.
-For example, sales managers working for finance and insurance companies earn an annual salary of $156,060, while retail sales managers earn an annual wage of $86,180.
+Annual salary levels for sales managers also vary by industry.
+For example, sales managers working for finance and insurance companies earn an annual salary of $161,520; advertising, marketing, promotions, and public relations managers earn an annual median salary of $128,160; and retail sales managers earn an annual wage of $80,340.